Hermeticism: Late Antiquity

-The texts now known as the Corpus Hermeticum are generally dated by modern scholars to the beginning of the second century or earlier.
-These writings focus on the oneness and goodness of God, the purification of the soul, and the relationship between mind and spirit.
-Their predominant literary form is the dialogue, where Hermes Trismegistus instructs a perplexed disciple on various teachings of hidden wisdom.
+The texts now known as the Corpus Hermeticum are dated by modern translators and most scholars to the beginning of the second century or earlier.
+These texts dwell upon the oneness and goodness of God, urge purification of the soul, and expand on the relationship between mind and spirit.
+Their predominant literary form is the dialogue: Hermes Trismegistus instructs a perplexed disciple upon various teachings of the hidden wisdom.

-In fifth-century Macedonia, Joannes Stobaeus compiled an extensive Anthology of Greek poetical, rhetorical, historical, and philosophical literature.
-Among the preserved excerpts are significant numbers of discourses and dialogues attributed to Hermes Trismegistus.
+In fifth-century Macedonia, Joannes Stobaeus or "John of Stobi" compiled a huge Anthology of Greek poetical, rhetorical, historical, and philosophical literature.
+Among the excerpts of ancient philosophical literature preserved by Stobaeus are also a significant number of discourses and dialogues attributed to Hermes.